anthonychu/melcher/content/draft/2019-10-16-1-Year-At-Microsoft/index.md

 {{< fancybox "images" "AzureSaturday.jpg" "AzureSaturday 2019 in Munich" "single_image" >}}

 End of November I will support the O365 community and co-organize the next [SharePoint & O365 Saturday 2019 - Munich](https://spsmuc.info) event.
-Additionally I spoke at about two or three community events and gave a workshop at [Techorama in Belgium](https://techorama.be) - that was great fun!
+Additionally, I spoke at about two or three community events and gave a workshop at [Techorama in Belgium](https://techorama.be) - that was great fun!

 ## Closing